Chaja Braina Datnowksy

 (Retrieved from the University of Bern site.)

-Register from University of Bern - 1903/1904
+Register from University of Bern - Winter Semester 1903/1904

 Name Date of Birth Faculty Heimat:

-(Place of origin)
+("hometown", i.e. place of origin)

 Zeugnisse:

-Transcript (diploma/report card)
+Transcript (of diploma/report card)

 Remarks

-Braina (Chaja) Datnowsky (*) born 9 Nov 1882 Philosophy (Medicine) (**) Datnow (***) Libau (probably name of high school diploma + location) Disenrolled(?) ("struck through") in August 1906 due to par.
-7 of Disc.
+Braina (Chaja) Datnowsky (*) 9 Nov 1882 Philosophy (Medicine) (**) Datnow (***) Libau Deletion (i.e. Disenrolled: "Streichung") in August 1906 due to §7 of Dis.
 Regulation (****)

-• ** It appears as though Bertha originally enrolled in the faculty of Medicine, then switched to Philosophy.
+• ** It appears as though Bertha originally enrolled in the Faculty of Medicine, then switched to Philosophy.

-Postcard from Israel Auerbach to Ronya Datnowksy, 1904.
+Postcard from Israel Auerbach to Ronya Datnowksy, June 1904.

-Postcard from Israel Auerbach to Ronya Datnowksy, 1904
+Postcard from Israel Auerbach to Ronya Datnowksy, June 1904

 To Ronja Datnowsky, Windau, Russland, from Baden Argovie, in Switzerland